simonsjostrand-portfolio/dream-journal/README.md

 2. Fill in your dream details: Title, Date(optional), and Description.
 3. Click **"Submit"** to save your dream.
 4. Your dream will be stored and displayed on the page.
+5. To close the form, press the <kbd>Escape</kbd> key, click the close icon, or click outside the form (on the overlay).
+6. To delete a dream, hover over the dream entry to reveal the delete icon, then click it.

 ## Tech Stack
 - **HTML** – Structure